mkazuyuki/docs/howto-extend-md-resource.md

 ----

 ## Steps to extend the data partition of the MD resource
+1. On Cluster Manager GUI, Make sure [Execute initial mkfs] is set to OFF.

+	1. open Cluster Manager GUI
+	2. change to [Config Mode] ( from [Operation Mode] )
+	3. right click [md1] icon in left pane > [properties]
+	4. [Detailes] tab > [Tuning] button
+	5. [Mirror] tab
+	6. Uncheck [Execute initial mkfs] > [OK]
+	7. [OK]
+	8. if you changed [Execute initial mkfs] parameter in above
+	   [File] menu > [Apply Configuration]

-1. On the both VM, set the cluster not to start automatically
+2. On the both VM console, set the cluster not to start automatically

 		# systemctl disable clusterpro
 		# systemctl disable clusterpro_md

-	On either of the VM, shutdown the cluster
+	On either of the VM console, shutdown the cluster

 		# clpstdn

 	The both nodes become power-off

-2. On the both VM, extend the virtual hdd (.vmdk) which contains data-partition by vSphere Client then power-on the VM.
+3. On vSphere Client, for both VM, extend the size of the virtual HDD (.vmdk) which contains data-partition of the MD resource, then power-on the VM.

 	https://kb.vmware.com/selfservice/microsites/search.do?cmd=displayKC&docType=kc&docTypeID=DT_KB_1_1&externalId=1007266

-3. extend the data-partition of the MD resource
+4. extend the data-partition of the MD resource

 		# fdisk /dev/sdb
 		# resize2fs /dev/sdb2